kamon-io/kamon-http4s/README.md

 #### Metrics

 All you need to do is [configure a scrape configuration in Prometheus][3].
-The following snippet is a minimal example that shold work with the minimal server from the previous section.
+The following snippet is a minimal example that should work with the minimal server from the previous section.

 ```yaml
 A minimal Prometheus configuration snippet